 Pool Filter Cartridges - When To Clean It?
 When To Replace It?

-Using cartridge filters is a great option for pools because they are easy to maintain and simple to clean.
+Using cartridge pool filters are a great option for swimming pools because they are easy to maintain and simple to clean.
 Properly maintaining your cartridge filter often comes down to whether to clean the cartridge or replace it.

 Check out these expert tips to help you know when each option is appropriate.

-The answer to how often you should clean your filter is pretty simple.
+The simple answer?
 When the pressure on your gauge reaches 8-10 psi above the standard starting pressure, you should clean the filter.

 For example, if you bought brand new filter cartridges, and the first time you started the system the psi was 10, then you would need to clean that filter when the pressure reached around 18 psi.
 Other times you should clean your filter include:

 - During an algae bloom treatment